migayala/twitter-clone/README.md

 Twitter Clone App

-- App was created using React, Bootstrap, React, Express, Node.js, and MongoDB.
+- App was created using React, Express, Node.js, MongoDB and Material-UI.
 - App frontend is almost identical to Twitter but instead is called MegaPost.
 - App is not fully functional, only certain features work.